xrl19988/OWA_shiny/README.md

 # shinyapp_AAP
-Shinyapp for Anova Analyzing and Ploting (AAP).
+Shinyapp for One-Way ANOVA analysis and visualization.
-Just for daily using and learning.
-Don't hesitate to comment your suggestions.